codepath/android_guides/Google-Maps-API-v2-Usage.md

 }
 ```

 You would use this by setting your `InfoWindowAdapter` to this new class after you have initialized your map.
-In the case of my example I am running this after I have run `setUpMapIfNeeded()` in my `onCreate()`.
+In the case of our example running this after calling `setUpMapIfNeeded()` in `onCreate()`.

 ```java
 map.setInfoWindowAdapter(new CustomWindowAdapter(getLayoutInflater()));